ijsto/emotionsnippets/README.md

 -       `emimpcss→` | Import css from @emotion/core
 - `emimpstyled→` | Import styled from emotion
--     `stc→` | Declare styled component
+-     `sc→` | Declare styled component
-- `stcwr→` | Declare custom component wrapped in a styled component
+- `scw→` | Declare custom component wrapped in a styled component
 -         `stprop→` | Universal destructuring of a prop template literal
 -     `emimptheme→` | Import useTheme from emotion
 -     `emusetheme→` | Declare them with useTheme() from emotion